natalieagus/lab_htcpcp/README.md

 ## System requirements

-A decently working computer with Python 3.10 or above installed + pip.
+A decently working computer with Python 3.10 or above, but **not** 3.12 installed + pip.
 It is assumed that `python` command is aliased to run python 3.10 or above.
 Otherwise, please change the commands accordingly.

 ## How to run